timothyhull/breadpool-self-eval/docs/index.md

     - I approach officiating just like I do playing any competitive sport, with the exception that my opponent isn't another person or team.
     - In my mind, **mistakes** are the opponent I ferociously train to beat, while recognizing mistakes are a relentless opponent that will never allow me to be rest.
-    - I respect my opponent, although I do not fear them.
     - I seek to challenge my opponent at the highest levels because I'm driven to "win," and I prepare to be successful in the biggest moments.
     - "Winning" means my peers and I supported safe, fair gameplay in which the competing teams feel like they control the outcome.
-    - I give my all to be the best teammate anyone has ever had, always seeking self-improvement and working to be someone who my peers trust, feel safe with, and love to work with.
+    - I give my all to be the best teammate anyone has ever had, always seeking feedback, self-improvement, and working to be someone whom my peers trust, feel safe with, and love to work with.

 ??? bread "2.
 Extreme Positivity :material-cursor-default-click:"